 Here are the 10 most-circulated mesothelioma and asbestos-related news stories in 2020.

 Johnson & Johnson Drops Talc-Based Baby Powder

-Swayed by an avalanche of lawsuits alleging asbestos contamination and a cancer risk in its product, Johnson & Johnson announced in May it would stop selling its talc-based Johnson’s Baby Powder in the United States and Canada.
+Swayed by an avalanche of lawsuits alleging asbestos dust contamination and a cancer risk in its product, Johnson & Johnson announced in May it would stop selling its talc-based Johnson’s Baby Powder in the United States and Canada.